Everything Ships FREE!

 3. Relax Your Bow Fingers

-Locked thumb Bent thumb (changes by bow position)
+Locked thumb Bent thumb (changes slightly by bow position)

-Fix: Tilt bow slightly AWAY from you at frog
+Fix: Tilt the bow slightly away from you at the frog.

 EXERCISE: Frog Focus